DiamondsAndRust206/currency-exchange/README.md

 * Javascript
 * jQuery
 * Bootstrap
+* webpack
+* npm

 ## Description

-_This web application will ask the user for a number.
-The application will create a list of numbers starting with zero all the way to the respective input number.
-The number 3 will be replaced with "Won't you be my neighbor?", the number 2 will be replaced with "Boop!", and the number 1 will be replaced with "Beep!".
-The hierarchy is such that 3 takes precedent over 2 and 1, and the number 2 takes precedent of 1.
-If a number has more than one digit the higher number of the three will be replaced with the respective substitution._
+_This web application will exchange USD into five different currencies._

 ## Setup/Installation Requirements

-* At https://github.com/DiamondsAndRust206/mr-roboger copy the repository URL named "mr-robogers".
+* At https://github.com/DiamondsAndRust206/currency-exchange copy the repository URL named "currency-exchange".
 You can do this by clicking the green Code button and copy the URL from there.
 * In a shell program, clone the copied repository to your desktop (git clone URL).
-* Open the newly cloned directory named "mr-robogers".
-* From this directory, open index.html
+* Go to https://app.exchangerate-api.com/sign-up and sign up to get a free API key.
+* On the root directory, create a .env file.
+* Store your API key with this format: API_KEY=Your-API Key-Here
+* $ npm install
+* $ npm run start

 ## Know Bugs